9 steps to simplify your life

 When I can’t find something, it’s usually because I haven’t put it away.

-I’ve worked hard on finding places to put things so I can find them easily.
-This seems like a small thing but it has made a big difference to how quickly I can get ready to go somewhere.
+I’ve worked hard on finding places to put things so I can find them easily, and on auto-pilot.

 9. Keep Sundays simple

 I used to treat Sundays like any other day of the week.
-I’d take exercise, go shopping, go out for the day, see friends and family, catch up on work.
+I’d exercise, shop, go out for the day, see friends and family, catch up on work etc.

-Last year I realised that Mondays were often a stressful day of the week for us, and when I thought about why that was, I realised that our Sundays were often too busy.
+Last year I realised that Mondays were often a stressful day of the week for us as a family, and when I thought about why that was, I realised that our Sundays were often too busy.

 I really look forward to our Sundays.
-I know that I feel more ready for the week after having a restful day, and the rest of my family appreciate it too.
+I know that I feel more ready for the week after having a restful day, and the rest of my family appreciates it too.